Publishing in academic journals

 This typically means that they charge authors fees, but then do not provide sound peer review and other editorial practices.
 To know more about the problems they cause and how to avoid them, watch this video:

 Let's practice your investigative skills!
-Consider the email below: what would make you suspicious?
-Note down your thoughts, then use the quiz to test your knowledge.
-You can use Think Check Submit's checklist to help you investigate.
+Consider the email below: what are the warning signs that would make you suspicious?
+Note down your thoughts and you can use Think Check Submit's checklist to help you investigate.

 Dear Prof. Bloggs, J.,